Graduated from the Royal College of Art (MA Contemporary Art Practice) in 2021.

 I compose speculative and transhistorical narratives that share a fluid relation to time and reality, by re-imagining and de-constructing iconic imagery, rituals and beliefs, to uncover the subjective frame of history.

-In my latest project, Versaliae, King Louis XIVth is the main character of a choose-your-own-adventure interactive game, compelled to collect talismans across a peculiar Castle of Versailles, spanning across time (from the 17th Century to today), and space, as Louis will visit multiple copies of his own castle, in a surprising turn of events.
+In a recent project, Versaliae, King Louis XIVth is the main character of a choose-your-own-adventure interactive game, compelled to collect talismans across a peculiar Castle of Versailles, spanning across time (from the 17th Century to today), and space, as Louis will visit multiple copies of his own castle, in a surprising turn of events.

 My practice is a critical re-reading of French Monarchy and the Long Middle Ages, deeply rooted in a cyclical vision of History and its eternal return, coming from a double-lens of mythology and geology.

 My aim is to construct a space of healing that emerges from excavating our own Past — critically, yet allowing a sense of re-enchantment — in a true quest of interconnectedness, where human and deep time collapse.